magnASCII.io Simone Magnaschi

 Docker - Getting Started.
 Why it's useful.
 How to customize.
 Common pitfall

 So I noticed there seems to be interest in Docker development environments in this subreddit.
-While I'm far from an expert, I've been learning how to use Docker recently, and thought I'd share a few tidbits from what I've learned with you all.
+While I'm far from an expert, I've been learning how to

-Tags: #docker #php
+Tags: #php #docker

 Saved on: 2017-08-29